maximumclyde/golang-api-generator/README.md

 api-generator init
 ```

-This will create the modules, services, utils and interfaces required to get started.
+This will create the main.go file, the store, router, modules, services, utils and interfaces required to get started.

-- **Services**
+Here you'll be prompted to enter the server's host and the db connection string.
+Both of these are optional and will be put hard coded in the code simply to make the application running.
+The strings and the configurations can be changed at any time. **Do not deploy hard coded connection strings and secrets**

+# Services

-Services and handlers can be added using the
+Services and handlers can be added by running:

 ```bash
 api-generator create service
 ```

-command.
 Here you’ll be prompted to input the name of the table in the database.
 The generator will take care of creating:

+- a migrator cli util using go-migrate if it's not present
 - a new migration for the table
 - a new default model definition
 - a service for the model
 - a seeder for the model
 - a rest api handler (if the --no-handler option is false)

 Along with these, the generator creates or updated the existing store, router and seeder main file.
-The models have default decoration for json conversion, gorm usage and **[go-faker](https://github.com/go-faker/faker)** for seeders
+The models have default decoration for json conversion, gorm usage and faker for seeders

 If a service needs to be created for a table that is not referenced by a single primary key, so it doesn't follow the standard convention, run: